 They soon found a block of 14 two-bedroom flats on River Road in Christchurch, which they would convert into their ﬁrst resthome.

 And with that, Ryman – formed from combining Ryder and Hickman – was born.

 They renamed the resthome Riverside, the cash flow started to come in, and Ryman was soon in the market for a second property.
 A motel complex on Woodcote Ave in Hornby became their next development.

 “Because we didn’t have much money, I lived there while we rebuilt it,” Kevin says.
 “We needed to squeeze every drop of cash flow out of it while we were rebuilding.”

 Kevin and John believed in reinvesting to grow the company.
 Proﬁts were reinvested to lay the foundations for future earnings so that the value of the investment was always compounding.

 The Ryman recipe was to buy the right site in a well-established suburb, use working capital to build the ﬁrst stage of the village, sell that, and use the capital to fund the next stage.
 They’d then build a care wing and operate the village using home-grown staff trained in Ryman systems.

-Both Kevin and John believed in bringing young, talented people through the ranks to top roles.
-People had to have the Ryman way of working in their DNA to become Rymanians.
-They had to have care at the heart of everything they did.
+Both Kevin and John believed in bringing talented people through the ranks to top roles, and Ryman's current board and management still hold the same belief today.
+People need to have the Ryman way of working in their DNA to become Rymanians.
+They need to have care at the heart of everything they do.

-Three decades on, Kevin says Ryman’s ethos hasn’t changed.
-“Everything we do must be good enough for Mum – or Dad.”
+Three decades on, Ryman’s ethos hasn’t changed.
+“Everything we do must be good enough for Mum – and Dad.”